corb555/Task-Score/README.md

 - *Task Score* - This BD task provides the score for an activity to the BD Utility Selector based on the weights you assign to various attributes.
 The Utility Selector then runs the activity with the highest score.
 Any Behavior Designer global variable (float) can be used as a component of the score for a task.
 - *Anger* - This component increases the anger attribute of the Agent in the BD Attribute Manager when the agent is attacked.
 The Attribute Manager can be configured to decrease anger over time.
 The initial value for anger in the Attribute Manager can range from zero for a passive agent to 100 for an aggresive agent.
 - *Distance* - This component determines if key object types are visible, calculates their distance, and updates Behavior Designer global variables.
 Rather than having a cut-off based on in or out of field of view, this determines visibility based on a combination of angle and distance - the further to the side the object is, the lower the distance it is visible, while an object directly in front of the agent is visible further away.
 This also provides an Explore attribute which indicates that no useful objects have been found.
-- *Behavior Variables* - This component makes it easy to access variables in Behavior Designer such as Ammo, Weapon, Health, Explore, Anger, and Distances.
+- *Shooter Variables* - This component makes it easy to access variables used in an FPS type game in Behavior Designer such as Ammo, Weapon, Health, Explore, Anger, and Distances.
+The component would be modified to track other types of variables specific to a particular game.

 # 1. Task Score Component